mavroudisv/Crux/README.md

 `python user.py -s 127.0.0.1 -p 8888 --stat median "Lone Parents" "Lone parents not in employment" 2011`

+The parameters of the statistic (e.g. "Lone Parents" "Lone parents not in employment" 2011) depend on the specific application/data.
+The details seen here correspond to our testing dataset.

 However, keep in mind that in an actual setup at least 2 (non-actively malicious) relays should be used.